cogent3/cogent3/doc/cookbook/using_likelihood_to_perform_evolutionary_analyses.rst

     >>> tables = lf.getStatistics(with_motif_probs=True, with_titles=True)
     >>> for table in tables:
-    ...     if 'global' in table.Title:
+    ...     if 'global' in table.title:
     ...         print table
     global params
     ==============================================